RobbieWoodhams/robbiewoodhams.github.io/_posts/2024-11-06-gmmTutorial.md

 # Introduction

 Welcome to the Gaussian Mixture Model Matlab Tutorial blog.
-In this blog we will break down how to apply the Gaussian Mixture Model algorithm in Matlab with and without toolboxes.
+In this blog we will break down how to apply the Gaussian Mixture Model algorithm in Matlab without the GMM toolbox.
 This blog aims to add a practical perspective on the Gaussian Mixture Model following the theory blog on Exploring Clustering Methods.
 This blog will explain all code and confusing jargon, however, if you need a deeper understanding before delving into the practical applications, read the blog on Exploring Clustering Methods.
 Lets begin with the task we will be covering.

 # Task Overview